TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

 * Emerald now grants bonus damage to illagers
 * Haste is a bit stronger to be more in line with the efficiency enchantment
 * Autosmelt and luck currently do not have special interactions
-    * The devs are looking in to how to add such interactions with mod compatibility and without extreme duplication exploits
+    * Likely we will leave out the interactions, as the main use (multiplying ingots) is coming to vanilla in 1.17
 * Embossments were removed, but a similar mechanic will return with the soul forge
 * Modifier recipes changed.
 Look for recipes in JEI, do not make issues about modifiers being missing because the recipe changed
-* Modifier removal is planned, but currently not implemented
+* Removing modifiers from existing tools is planned, but currently not implemented

 ## Tools